 is_person1_home:

-friendly_name: 'Is Person1 Home?'
+friendly_name: "Is Person1 Home?"

 value_template: '{{ state_attr("sensor.person1_home_confidence","mean") | float > 45 }}'